TJonCanon/holberton-simple_shell/README.md

 # [<center>0x17.
 C - Simple Shell - 1142</center>](https://intranet.hbtn.io/projects/1142)
  ---
  ### <center>Description</center>
- ##### &emsp; This is an interpretation of the original shell used in LINUX terminals in a simpler form.
+ ##### This is an interpretation of the original shell used in LINUX terminals in a simpler form.
 This simple shell can preform a set list of commands from the environment and can use built-in functions in the interactive and non-interactive modes.
 ### Compilation:
 The simple shell is compiled using the following command:
 ```sh